 After vocals, kick and snare are the most important things to balance.
 If you can’t balance them in the right way then they will cover up the vocals and your listener can’t understand the lyrics.

-As kick and snare are part of the rhythm, we can’t put them totally on left or right.
-If we do it, the balance of the track becomes unstable and we can’t master at its full intensity.
+As kick and snare are part of the rhythm, we can’t put them totally on the left or right.
+If we do it, the balance of the track becomes unstable and we can’t master it at its full intensity.
 As a result, when we want to amplify the track, clipping occurred on one side.

 Well, here are some tips to mix them properly.